SonaRajendran/TodoList_using_Hive_Database/README.md

 ## How to Use

-- 1)Clone the repository and open it in your preferred IDE.
+- Clone the repository and open it in your preferred IDE.
-- 2)Run the app using flutter run.
+- Run the app using flutter run.
-- 3)Create new Todo items by clicking the "+" button and filling in the title and description.
+- Create new Todo items by clicking the "+" button and filling in the title and description.
-- 4)View and manage existing Todo items in the list.
+- View and manage existing Todo items in the list.
-- 5)Mark Todo items as completed by clicking the checkbox.
+- Mark Todo items as completed by clicking the checkbox.
-- 6)Delete Todo items by swiping left on the item.
+- Delete Todo items by swiping left on the item.

 ## Note